goto-eof/fromgtog/README.md

 # FromGtoG 8.1.16: Advanced Git Repository Backup and Migration Utility

 I'm excited to announce the release of **FromGtoG 8.1.16**!

-This application is an essential **cross-platform desktop utility** for developers.
+FromGtoG is an essential **cross-platform desktop utility** for developers.

 The **initial idea** focused only on cloning from GitHub to Gitea.
 Following a rapid evolution of features, FromGtoG is now a powerful, full-fledged tool for **batch cloning** and **secure migration** between multiple platforms.